Chronic myelogenous leukemia (CML)

 1. Chronic myelogenous leukaemia is a condition in which the bone marrow produces an abnormally large number of white blood cells.

-2. Red blood cells, white blood cells, and platelets can all be affected by leukaemia.
+2. Red blood cells, white blood cells, and platelets can all be affected by leukemia.

-3. Weight loss and exhaustion are two signs and symptoms of chronic myelogenous leukaemia.
+3. Weight loss and exhaustion are two signs and symptoms of chronic myelogenous leukemia.

 4. The Philadelphia chromosomal mutation (change) is found in the majority of CML patients.

-5. The diagnosis of chronic myelogenous leukaemia is made using blood and bone marrow tests.
+5. The diagnosis of chronic myelogenous leukemia is made using blood and bone marrow tests.

-6. The prognosis (probability of recovery) and treatment options are influenced by a number of factors.
+6. The prognosis (probability of recovery) and treatment options are influenced by several factors

-Symptoms and indications of chronic myelogenous leukaemia are not always present.
+Symptoms and indications of chronic myelogenous leukemia are not always present.
 It’s possible that it’ll be discovered via a blood test.

 When they occur, the following signs and symptoms may appear: